How to fix stop BAD_POOL_HEADER error in Windows

 For a list of computer drivers, and links to driver downloads on manufacturer websites, see our drivers section.

 Install the latest updates for software programs

 Get the latest updates for software programs running on your computer.
-If you've recently installed a new program and have been getting this error, make sure no available updates are available for that program through the developers web site.
-If no updates are available try uninstalling the program through the Add/Remove programs in Control Panel.
+If you've recently installed a new program and get this error, make sure no available updates are available for that program through the developers website.
+If no updates are available, try uninstalling the program through the Add/Remove programs in Control Panel.

-If no programs have been recently installed, temporarily disable programs from starting up with your computer.
+If no programs were recently installed, temporarily disable programs from starting up with your computer.

 Issue between drivers/software and Microsoft's Indexing Service